 Notes

 Putnam et al. (2019, p.
-19) claim that features are “indices on lexical items and larger syntactic objects that allow generated structures to be interpreted at external interfaces.”.
+19) claim that features are “indices on lexical items and larger syntactic objects that allow generated structures to be interpreted at external interfaces”.

 The use of the dative marker a is also contingent upon additional semantic and pragmatic constraints, such as topicality, lexical aspect of the preceding verb, subject agentivity, and definiteness of the object (Fábregas 2013; Torrego 1998; Zagona 2002).
 DOM also occurs in some sentences where both the subject and object are inanimate to differentiate between them (Rodríguez-Mondoñedo 2008).
 The present study concentrated only on animate and specific direct objects, the “core” case of DOM (Aissen 2003), so discussion is limited to this context only.